mozilla/makeapi-client/README.md

 >`options` - An object with the following attributes:
 >
 > + `apiURL` - **required** - A valid URL pointing to the Make API server
-> + `auth` - **optional** - credentials to be used for basic authentication.
-In order to Create, Update or Delete Make records, you must provide auth. without this, you will only be permitted to search for makes.
+> + `hawk` - **optional** - Hawk credentials to be used for authentication.
+In order to Create, Update, Delete, Like and Unlike make records, you must provide auth.
+Without this, you will only be permitted to search for makes.

 ####Example####
 ```